factcast/factcast/factcast-site/documentation/content/concept/fact.md

 * a **required** Fact-Id 'id' of type UUID
 * a **required** namespace 'ns' of type String
-* an optional aggregateId 'aggId' of type UUID
+* an optional set of aggregateIds 'aggId' of type array of UUIDs
 * an optional (but mostly used) Fact-Type 'type' of type String
 * an optional Object 'meta' any number of key-value pairs, where the values are Strings
 * any additional information you want to put in a Fact Header